dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 # Introduction

-After our little detour talking about how to wrap C++ in Python, we now are ready to tackle writing Android application using C++ code.
+After our little detour talking about how to wrap C++ in Python, we now are ready to tackle writing Android applications using C++ code.

 We'll start with a simple challenge: try and run a simple "Hello, world" program written in C inside a simulator and on our phone.